 EQUITY RISKS: Investments in equity securities offer the potential for substantial capital appreciation.
 However, such investments also involve risks, including issuer, industry, market and general economic related risks.
-Although the Sub-Investment Managers will attempt to reduce these risks by utilising various techniques described herein, adverse developments or perceived adverse developments in one or more of these areas could cause a substantial decline in the value of equity securities owned by the Fund.
+Although the Investment Manager will attempt to reduce these risks by utilising various techniques described herein, adverse developments or perceived adverse developments in one or more of these areas could cause a substantial decline in the value of equity securities owned by the Fund.

 CHINA MARKET RISKS: Certain Funds may invest in securities or instruments which have exposure to the Chinese market.
-The Funds may invest directly in China B-Shares or in eligible China A-Shares via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect as discussed below.
+The Funds may invest directly in China B-Shares or in eligible China A-Shares or eligible Chinese bonds via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect or Bond Connect as discussed below.